webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 ### 8.5 SFU bidirectional gRPC session

 An out-of-process SFU opens exactly one long-lived `OpenSfuSession(stream SfuToSignaling) returns (stream SignalingToSfu)` RPC per signaling node it registers with.
 The current worker takes a single `--grpc-url` and therefore holds exactly one stream per process incarnation; a worker pooled across several nodes (§9.1) would hold one stream each, carrying the same `instance_id` on all of them, and each node would keep its own independent registry entry and assignment counters for it.
 The stream has the state `Connecting → Registered → Syncing → Ready → Draining/Closed`.
-Only V2 `uint64` room/client IDs cross this boundary; a V1 room never reaches an SFU.
+Only V2 identifiers cross this boundary — a 16-byte UUID room id and a `uint64` client id; a V1 room never reaches an SFU.

 The first `SfuToSignaling` message must be `RegisterSfu`.
 Its `RequestContext.app_id` is `APP_ID_SFU`; `instance_id` is the globally unique process-incarnation identity and replaces a separate `sfu_id`; and `request_id` identifies the registration operation.
 The same running process reuses `instance_id` after transient stream reconnection.
 A restarted process generates a new `instance_id` and cannot inherit the prior process's media state.